Being active is one of the 5 Ways to Wellbeing from the New Economics Foundation and UK Government.

 Gardening can help you use 250-500 calories an hour, depending on the activity.

-Sir Richard Thompson, a past president of the Royal College of Physicians and a former doctor to the Queen, wrote in the college’s journal Clinical Medicine: 'Digging, raking and mowing are particularly calorie intense, there is a gym outside many a window.’
+Sir Richard Thompson, past president of the Royal College of Physicians, wrote about gardening in Clinical Medicine journal.
+He said 'Digging, raking and mowing are particularly calorie intense.
+There is a gym outside many a window.’

-While mowing the lawn or digging is about big movement, there are some jobs that are more delicate and require finesse.
-Sowing seeds, for example, needs precision which will enhance your fine motor movements and maintain good dexterity.
+It’s not all about the big movements.
+Some jobs are more delicate and call for finesse.
+When you sow seeds, for example, you work on your fine motor movements and maintain good dexterity.

 Thrive's own research indicates the power of gardening.

-A two-year community outreach gardening programme run by Thrive, called Sow and Grow, involved more than 300 people aged over-50.
-Afterwards 65 per cent of those who took part reported improvements to their physical health.
+We ran a two-year community outreach gardening programme, called Sow and Grow.
+It involved more than 300 people aged over-50.
+Afterwards, 65 per cent reported improvements to their physical health.

-In another Thrive gardening programme aimed at people living with a lung condition, a third of participants reported a reduction in the number of times they needed to visit the doctor and hospital.
+Another Thrive programme ran for people living with a lung condition.
+A third of participants said it reduced the number of times they needed to visit the doctor and hospital.